-DC Plan after-tax distributions are eligible for direct rollovers to certain employer plans and conversion rollovers to a Roth IRA.

-Participants may also roll over an eligible DC Plan distribution that has been paid to them, as long as the rollover to the IRA or new plan occurs within 60 days of receipt of the distribution.
-A participant who wants to roll over 100 percent of the distribution must replace from personal savings or other sources an amount equal to the taxes that were withheld when the distribution was issued.
+DC Plan after-tax distributions are eligible for direct rollovers to certain employer plans and conversion rollovers to a Roth IRA.12 participant who wants to roll over 100 percent of the distribution must replace from personal savings or other sources an amount equal to the taxes that were withheld when the distribution was issued.
 Any amount not rolled over will be taxed as ordinary income for the year in which the distribution was issued.
 It may also be subject to the early distribution penalties.